 This post contains affiliate links.

-I’m sharing my go-to method for how to cut an avocado in this straightforward and easy-to-follow guide!
-Once you know how to open, peel, and seed them, you can enjoy these buttery, creamy treats in a variety of dishes like salads, toast, smoothies, guacamole, and more!
+I’m sharing my go-to method for cutting an avocado in this straightforward and easy-to-follow guide!
+Once you know how to open, peel, and seed them, you can enjoy these buttery, creamy treats in a variety of dishes, such as salads, toast, smoothies, guacamole, and more!

 How to cut an avocado.